 Pre-travel testing requirements are determined by your destination country.
 Check the latest entry requirements for your destination to find our which type of COVID test you need before you travel.
 Many travellers are required to complete a pre-travel Fit-To-Fly test in the hours/days before you depart the UK.
 Make sure your chosen pre-travel test meets the time constraints required.

 Your vaccination status may have an impact on the post-travel testing requirements you must meet when you arrive back in the UK.
-For fully vaccinated passengers arriving from non-Red List countries, there is no longer a requirement to complete Day 2 and Day 8 testing after your arrival.
+For fully vaccinated passengers arriving from non-Red List countries, there is a requirement to complete Day 2 test on the second day after your arrival.

 Follow Local COVID-19 Guidelines